dariabikina/dariabikina.github.io/_pages/about.md

 Before going to Harvard, I received a BA from [the Department of Theoretical and Applied Linguistics ](http://tipl.philol.msu.ru) at Moscow State University and an MA in [Linguistic Theory and Language Description](https://www.hse.ru/en/ma/tling/) from Higher School of Economics (Moscow).

 My name is pronounced as ['darʲjə 'bʲikʲɪnə].
 However, most Russians have full names used in "official" situations and nicknames used elsewhere, so I also go by Dasha.
+My pronouns are she/her.

-You can reach me at dbikina at g dot harvard dot edu.
+You can reach me at **dbikina at g dot harvard dot edu**.